DHI/terracotta/docs/index.rst

 Installation
 ------------

+If you are using Linux and already have Python 3.6+ installed, all you need to do to check out Terracotta is

 .. code-block:: bash

     $ pip install terracotta[recommended]

-Or see :ref:`our installation guide <installation>` for conda-based and development installations.
+Otherwise, see :ref:`our installation guide <installation>` for conda-based and development installations on all platforms.

 Why Terracotta?